 The only way to emerge from the gray everyday life is to accept the boringness coming along.
-To understand that part of the business building process is to make it a permanent part of your life.
+To understand that part of the business-building process is to make it a permanent part of your life.
 To think, before you even start a business, about the lifestyle you truly want.
-Then, to reverse engineering and find something you love doing that can potentially make you money.
+Then, reverse engineering and find something you love doing that can potentially make you money.

 Only by doing so, you’ll slowly but surely climb.
 Rise above the uncertain mist and reach the success you were hoping for, and beyond.